 The mountains and the hills will break forth into shouts of joy before you, And all the trees of the field will clap their hands.

 Athletes, like ancient warriors, like to go into battle singing songs about their exploits.
 These encourage and motivate them to focus on the game at hand.
 There is something about music that motivates us and gives us joy.
 For a follower of Christ, this makes sense.
 Singing songs of worship helps us to be encouraged and motivated in our walk with God.
 The difference in these songs is the lyrics are focused on God.
 We also receive joy in the song.
 What songs are you singing as you face the day?

 Whatever you do, do your work heartily, as for the Lord rather than for men, 24 knowing that from the Lord, you will receive the reward of the inheritance.
 It is the Lord Christ whom you serve.

 One of the keys to being an athlete is the ability to play wholeheartedly.
 An athlete who does not give his total effort will not achieve much and will not draw praise from his coach or the fans.
 An athlete is at his best when he gives his wholehearted effort.
 The same is true for a follower of Christ.
 A Christian who puts no effort into following Christ gains no praise from Christ.
 A follower of Christ who gives a wholehearted effort will gain praise and recognition.
-Are you wholeheartedly following Christ?
+What interfeeres with you wholeheartedly following Christ?

 1 Thessalonians 4:1-5:3